 Bonds Payable Definition :

 Bonds Payable refer to long-term financial obligations that a company or government entity issues to raise capital.
 These bonds represent a formal agreement to repay the borrowed amount, known as the principal, along with periodic interest payments, over a predetermined period.
-Classified as a liability on the balance sheet, bonds payable indicate an organization’s commitment to repay debt at maturity.
+Classified as a liability on the balance sheet, they indicate an organization’s commitment to repay debt at maturity.

 Table of Content :